(Berk became Berg in North America.)

 - The three children of Yosl Berk and Toyba Kotsin (Yosl's third wife):

-- Sheyna Beyla Berk, later Sonia Propis, was the only one of Yosl Berk's five children to survive the war.
-She was born in Ponevezh (Panevėžys) on 5 August 1925, and she survived the Kovno ghetto and the Stutthof concentration camp, along with Roska Glezer.
+- Sheyna Beyla (Sonia) Berk was the only one of Yosl Berk's five children to survive the war.
+She was born in Ponevezh (Panevėžys) on 8 May 1925.
+She survived the Kovno ghetto and the Stutthof concentration camp, along with Roska Glezer.
 After the war she worked as an interpreter in Munich, then emigrated to South Africa with the help of her Aunt Pera, her mother's sister.
 She married Dov Ber (Leyb) Propis, born in Birzh (Biržai), Lithuania on 24 July 1914.
 Dov had gone to Palestine as a teen and studied to become a cantor.
 His first cantorial position was at an Orthodox shul in South Africa, where the couple met.
 They later moved to Canada and then the United States.
 Dov died in Pembroke Pines, Florida, on 26 November 1990.
 Sonia died in Houston, Texas, on 13 May 2006.

-PHOTO Sonia Propis with daughter Yosifa and son David (1994)
+PHOTO Sonia (Berk) Propis with daughter Yosifa and son David (1994)

-- The three children of Sonia and Dov Propis:
+- The three children of Sonia Berk and Dov Propis:

 - Yosifa A. Propis was born in South Africa on 9 November 1954.